Climate Jargon

 Hydrosphere: All the water on Earth, including oceans, lakes, rivers, underground water, glaciers, clouds, and water vapor

-Ice loss: Melting and shrinking of ocean ice, ice shelves, ice sheets, or glaciers; only melting ice sheets or glaciers add to sea level rise
+Ice loss: Melting and shrinking of ocean ice, ice shelves, ice sheets, or glaciers, only melting ice sheets or glaciers add to rising seas

 Ice sheet: Ice covering a very large land area, like Greenland and Antarctica